ImperialCollegeLondon/SWMManywhere/README.md

-# SWMManywhere
+# SWMManywhere: Synthesise Urban Drainage Network Anywhere in the World

 <!-- markdown-link-check-disable -->
 [![Test and build](https://github.com/ImperialCollegeLondon/SWMManywhere/actions/workflows/ci.yml/badge.svg)](https://github.com/ImperialCollegeLondon/SWMManywhere/actions/workflows/ci.yml)
 <!-- markdown-link-check-enable -->

-SWMManywhere is a tool to synthesise and run urban drainage networks with the SWMM software anywhere in the world.
+SWMManywhere is a tool to synthesise urban drainage networks models (UDMs) using publicly available data such as street network, DEM, and building footprints, across the globe.
+It also provides tools for generating SWMM input files and performing simulations for the syhthesised UDMs.

 ## Features